Hackiri/Tascade-ai/README.md

 **AI-Powered Task Decomposition (CLI):**

 This feature allows you to use AI to break down an existing task into smaller, actionable subtasks.
-The CLI command simulates the interaction with the AI backend (`taskmaster-ai` MCP server).
+The CLI command simulates the interaction with the AI backend (`tascade-ai` MCP server).

 *   **Decomposing a task:**
     ```bash